Section 50 Street Works Licences

 - a 25 year licence will be £931.50 + £125 = £1056.50

-A road opening fee of £150 will be applicable once the Licence has been granted, this can either be paid with the initial Section 50 Licence fee or it can be paid in a separate cheque along with the appropriate Road Opening notice.
-(See more information about applying for the Road Opening Notice below.)
+A road opening fee of £150 will be applicable once the Licence has been granted this fee will be included in the application fee.
+(See more information about applying for the Section 50 Road Opening Notice below.)

 - Confirmation sent to applicant confirming receipt of pack, if further information needed this will be requested, normally via email to save time